SaraGurungLABS01/Deployment_4/Documentation.md

    - Log in to the AWS Management Console.
    - Navigate to the VPC service.
    - Create a new VPC with an appropriate CIDR block (e.g., 10.0.0.0/16).
-   - Configure the VPC's route tables and security group settings to allow internet access.
+   - Configure the VPC's route tables and security group settings to allow internet traffic on ports 80, 8080, 8000, and 22.

 2. **Create a Public Subnet:**
    - Inside our VPC, create a public subnet with an associated route table.